Archived News Release from 2009

 Academy for Community Teamwork" - PACT

 Registration forms are available from the City Manager’s office, located in City Hall at 1017 Middlefield Road, or by calling 650-780-7300.
 The form is also available online at www.redwoodcity.org/pact .
 Enrollment is limited to 40 participants.
-Middle school and high school students are encouraged to participate (waiver must be signed by parent or guardian).
+High school students are encouraged to participate (waiver must be signed by parent or guardian).

-This nine-week citizens’ academy will provide participants with a hands-on overview of the management and governance of Redwood City, while helping to build relationships that will strengthen our entire community.
+This nine-week community academy will provide participants with a hands-on overview of the management and governance of Redwood City, while helping to build relationships that will strengthen our entire community.